 Every freelance artist or writer needs their own website, right?

-Wrong!
-I don’t think this is true anymore.
+Maybe not!
+This is something I don’t think this is totally true anymore.
 I do believe having your own (hosted) website and blog can be helpful, but with the advances of technology and social media today, it’s not the only way to maintain an online portfolio of your work.

 In fact, it might not be the most aesthetically pleasing way to do so either.
 Instagram makes it easy to share your art, display your editing skills, or even document a daily blog of your activities.

 Pinterest has opened the door for all kinds of visual imagery, and here’s how you can take advantage of it to showcase an online portfolio to share with potential clients.

 If you don’t have a website, what are your options for creating an online portfolio or resume?
 There are a few I know of and probably a few more I’ll learn about from y’all creatives.
 But, Pinterest is one that I’ve been using for a couple of months now, after Carrie told me about it in one of our biz coaching sessions.

 A friend of mine also uses Contently and swears by its ease of use and professional look.
 And Carrie uses a new service called ClearVoice which syncs with your Google+ account to curate all the content you’ve written on the internet into one place — while also showing the social shares.

 I have it on my list to look into one of those for the future though, because one thing that does stand out prominently is the stats.
 This is a great way to showcase your readership, through social proof and media popularity.

 2. Pinterest is for more than DIY projects

 When people think of Pinterest, they tend to think of fashion, food or handmade crafts — which is great.
 But most people don’t connect it with a portfolio to share and market your writing, art, design or photography samples.
 It can be used for all of the above — plus more!